 There’s nothing more satisfying in teaching than witnessing the growth and development of your students’ skills and confidence.
 When your students are children, or young teens, and their whole lives are ahead of them, your job feels truly fulfilling.
 It’s no wonder teaching young learners is such a popular choice among ESL teachers.

-Why teach young people?
+Why teach young people with TEFL?

 Teaching young learners is equal parts rewarding and challenging.
 Not to be cliché, but no two days are the same.
 You will constantly be on your toes and you will undoubtedly feel rather tired by the end of every working day.
 Meeting the needs of a child, no matter whether they’re six or sixteen, can be difficult.
 Yet, when you see how much your students progress the everyday toil will be more than worth it.
-For hard, stimulating work where the results are visible and, more often than not, very positive, go teach English as a foreign language to teens and children.
+For hard, stimulating work where the results are visible and, more often than not, very positive, go teach English abroad to teens and children.

-Who will I teach?
+Who will I teach abroad?

 As you can probably guess, your students will tend to be of a younger age.
 You should prepare to teach any age, from kindergarten up to around sixteen years old.
 That’s quite a wide spectrum so you should also expect all sorts of behavioral traits and quirks, like overly-boisterous kids and moody teens.